konflux-ci/service-provider-integration-operator/docs/USER.md

 `TOKEN_NAME=$(kubectl get spiaccesstokenbinding/$Name-Of-SPIAccessTokenBinding -n $TARGET_NAMESPACE -o  json | jq -r .status.linkedAccessTokenName)`
 - Obtain your Access Token data ($AT_DATA) from the Service Provider.
 For example from GitHub->Settings->Developer Settings->Personal Access Tokens
 - Create Kubernetes Secret with labeled with `spi.appstudio.redhat.com/upload-secret: token` and `spi.appstudio.redhat.com/token-name: $TOKEN_NAME`:
-- If you want new SPIAccessToken to be created and associate it with the Token, so the SPIAccessToken will be Ready right away, put the name of (non-existed) SPIAccessToken you want to be assigned to the `spi.appstudio.redhat.com/token-name` label or just remove this label (or leave it empty), in the latter case SPIAccessToken name will be randomly generated.
+- If you want new SPIAccessToken to be created and associate it with the Token, so the SPIAccessToken will be Ready right away, put the name of (non-existed) SPIAccessToken you want to be assigned to the `stringData.spiTokenName`  or do not have this field, in the latter case SPIAccessToken name will be randomly generated.
+In this case make sure you added `providerUrl` and point it to the valid, registered `URL_PROVIDER`

 ```yaml
 apiVersion: v1